cogent3/PiQTree2dev/README.md

 when referring to a container using docker command, you can use either the container ID or the container name.

 </details>
-<details><summary><strong>How to configure your SSH keys into the Docker container</strong></summary>
+<details><summary><strong>How to configure your SSH keys into the container</strong></summary>

-If you intend to contribute to a private fork of the iqtree2 repository, and you have an SSH private key set up on your host machine, and you have added your public SSH key to your GitHub account (https://github.com/settings/keys), then you can mount your SSH private key into the Docker container so that you can push and pull from your fork from inside the container.
+If you intend to contribute to a private fork of the PiQtree2 repository, and you have an SSH private key set up on your host machine, and you have added your public SSH key to your GitHub account (https://github.com/settings/keys), then you can mount your SSH private key into the Docker container so that you can push and pull from your fork from inside the container.
 To do this, add the following argument to the `docker run` command:

 ### for macOS/Linux